 PURIFYING THE AIR

-A cool mist vaporiser, like the Aroma Bloom, may safely hydrate the environment and act as a air purifier, to help eliminate airborne viruses and allergens.
+A cool mist vaporiser, like the Aroma Snooze, may safely hydrate the environment and act as a air purifier, to help eliminate airborne viruses and allergens.
 These energy efficient, ultrasonic diffusers use minimal water and create an ionised mist, with no heat or condensation.

 The use of organic essential oils, like Winter Rescue Remedy (containing eucalyptus, tea tree and lavender) may support respiratory and immune health.
 They are highly anti-bacterial and anti-viral oils and the lavender may promote restful sleep, particularly in times of illness.